Wikimedia Commons

-Wikimedia Commons, Wikicommons, or simply Commons, is a wiki-based media repository of free-to-use images, sounds, videos and other media.
+Wikimedia Commons, also known as Wikicommons, or simply Commons, is a wiki-based media repository of free-to-use (usable for any purpose) images, sounds, videos and other media.
 It is a project of the Wikimedia Foundation.

 Files from Wikimedia Commons can be used across all of the Wikimedia projects in all languages, including Wikipedia, Wikivoyage, Wikisource, Wikiquote, Wiktionary, Wikinews, Wikibooks and Wikispecies, and can also be downloaded for offsite use.
-As of November 2025, the repository contains over 130 million free-to-use media files, managed and editable by registered volunteers.
+As of Sep 2026, the repository contains over 147 million free-to-use media files, managed and editable by registered volunteers.